Vatican bars gay union blessing, says God 'can't bless sin' - WTMJ

 God “does not and cannot bless sin: He blesses sinful man, so that he may recognize that he is part of his plan of love and allow himself to be changed by him,” it said.

-While the documentary film fudged the context, Francis was referring to the position he took when he was archbishop of Buenos Aires.
-At the time, Argentina’s lawmakers were considering approving gay marriage, which he and the Catholic Church opposed.
+While the documentary fudged the context, Francis was referring to the position he took when he was archbishop of Buenos Aires.
+At the time, Argentine lawmakers were considering approving gay marriage, which the Catholic Church opposes.
 Then-Cardinal Jorge Mario Bergoglio instead supported providing legal protections for gays in stable unions through a so-called “law of civil cohabitation.”

+Francis told Televisa: “Homosexual people have the right to be in a family.
+They are children of God.”

 In a statement, the head of the German bishops’ conference, Bishop Georg Bätzing, said the new document would be incorporated into the German discussion, but he suggested that the case was by no means closed.